 Transportation Authority said on Wednesday i t p roposes to sell

 $4.8 billion of bond anticipation notes over the next two years

-board, the MTA will sell $2.9 billion of the notes in 2013 and
+Under the plan, the MTA will sell $2.9 billion of the notes

-The new debt will be repaid with reimbursements that the MTA
+The debt will be repaid with reimbursements MTA will get

-will get from the Federal Emergency Management Agency and from
+from the Federal Emergency Management Agency and from insurance,

 The MTA's initial storm damage estimate is $5.02 billion,

 and the agency said it expects it might have to cover $950